The SEC has adopted final rules that are intended to enhance public company disclosure regarding share repurchase programs

 Trading Activity of Directors and Officers

-The rules also require an issuer to include a checkbox above its tabular disclosures on Form SR indicating whether Section 16 officers or directors purchased or sold shares within four business days before or after the announcement of a repurchase plan or program.
+The rules also require an issuer to include a checkbox above its tabular disclosures on the exhibit indicating whether Section 16 officers or directors purchased or sold shares within four business days before or after the announcement of a repurchase plan or program.
 This four business day period is a reduction from the 10 business day period that was originally proposed.

 Narrative Revisions to Repurchase Disclosure